WARNING: How FloodSmart are YOU?

 Floods are the most common natural disaster in the United States.

-From 2003 to 2012, total flood insurance claims averaged more than $3.0 billion per year.
+From 2003 to 2012, total flood insurance claims averaged nearly $4 billion per year.
 In high-risk areas, there is at least a 1 in 4 chance of flooding during a 30-year mortgage.

 However, losses due to flooding are not covered under typical homeowner's and business insurance policies.